Overview

 Pick the type of result that best suits what you're measuring.
 This may be a basic count that one person will provide, collected data from several people, or a result calculated from workstreams or other apps.

-As you create key results in the OKR Wizard, the default is a basic count or percentage, but you can expand on these measurements.
+As you create key results in the OKR Wizard, the default is a basic count or percentage, but you can modify these measurement types to include numbers or currency.

-- Completion of an IT infrastructure overhaul from Percy.
+- Completion % of an IT infrastructure overhaul from Percy [would likely use Percent]